 DC Comics is one of the two biggest comic publishers active in the United States today, the other being Marvel Comics.

 ImprintsIn the 90s, with comics enjoying increased sales due to a speculation boom, DC published a series of dramatic, shocking stories, including such events as Superman dying, Batman's back being broken, and Green Lantern becoming a supervillain; sales were impressive, but they quickly dropped off again as the law of supply and demand came to bite speculators in their collective assi.
 However, DC endured, and continued to publish a number of critically acclaimed graphic novels under its Vertigo, WildStorm, and America's Best Comics imprints.
 (Other imprints, such as Helix (SF) and Minx (targeted at the teenage girl manga market), have been less successful.)Since then, DC has continued quite strongly, and in all likelihood will co-dominate the English-speaking comic industry for years to come.As of September 2011, DC rebooted their entire universe back to square one to make the stories and characters 'younger and more relevant' to the modern age.
-This took the form of "the New 52" comics revamped, including Superman, Batman, Wonder Woman, the Flash, Aquaman and the Justice League.See DC Comics Characters for an index of the characters in the larger DC Universe, and check DC Comics Series for an index of all the series published by DC, both in and outside of the larger continuity.
+This took the form of "the New 52" comics revamped, including Superman, Batman, Wonder Woman, the Flash, Aquaman and the Justice League.In 2013, it was announced that DC would be relocating its main offices to Los Angeles to better integrate its multimedia operations.See DC Comics Characters for an index of the characters in the larger DC Universe, and check DC Comics Series for an index of all the series published by DC, both in and outside of the larger continuity.